turbopape/milestones/README.md

 themselves, actually, the tasks definition must be a directed non cyclical graph.

-Special tasks with spcial user :milestone are milestones, i.e, they only have ids, descriptions and predecessors, and last 0 time units.
+Special tasks with special user :milestone are milestones, i.e, they only have ids, descriptions and predecessors, and last 0 time units.
+Under the hood, if no duration <= 0, or user is :milestone, the task must have valid preds, and duration is exactly =1.

 The output of Milestones is a schedule, that is, if it's possible, the tasks map, with a :begin field, telling us when to begin each task.